X-ray fluorescence: Wavelength dispersive spectrometry

-In wavelength dispersive spectrometers (WDX or WDS), the photons are separated by diffraction on a single crystal before being detected.
+In wavelength dispersive spectrometers (WDX or WDS), the emitted photons are separated by diffraction on a single crystal before being detected.
 Although wavelength dispersive spectrometers are occasionally used to scan a wide range of wavelengths, producing a spectrum plot as in EDS, they are usually set up to make measurements only at the wavelength of the emission lines of the elements of interest.
 This is achieved in two different ways: